Learn more about this story

 Go to webstory

-The project will be executed by a collaborative platform made up of the La Molina National Agrarian University (UNALM) of Peru, the National Institute for Agricultural Research (INIAP) of Ecuador, the Instituto Interamericano de Cooperación para la Agricultura (IICA) , and AgResearch Limited of New Zealand.
-The project is funded by the New Zealand Government as part of its contribution to the Global Research Alliance on Agricultural Greenhouse Gases (GRA).
+The project aims to sustainably intensify dual-purpose livestock farming in the Amazon of Peru and Ecuador through supplementation with feed obtained from agroindustrial waste.
+The project will be executed by a cooperation platform involving the National Agrarian University La Molina (UNALM) of Peru, the National Institute of Agricultural Research (INIAP) of Ecuador, the Inter-American Institute for Cooperation on Agriculture (IICA), and AgResearch Limited of New Zealand.
+The project is funded by the Government of New Zealand as part of its contribution to the Global Research Alliance on Agricultural Greenhouse Gases (GRA).

 Direct beneficiaries will be the 500 producers and professionals who will participate in research, training and technology transfer activities.
 Indirect beneficiaries will be some 6,490 producers with cattle in the participating countries.